States pass their own virus aid, not waiting on Washington - WTMJ

 Maryland and California recently moved forward with help for the poor, the jobless, small businesses and those needing child care.
 New Mexico and Pennsylvania are funneling grants directly to cash-starved businesses.
 North Carolina’s governor wants additional state aid for such things as bonus pay for teachers and boosting rural internet speeds.

 The spending also provides fuel for critics who say states don’t need another massive infusion of cash from Congress.
-The Biden administration’s $1.9 trillion relief plan would send hundreds of billions of dollars to state and local governments.
+The Biden administration’s $1.9 trillion coronavirus relief plan calls for sending $350 billion to state and local governments.
+Directing federal money to state governments has been so contentious that the idea was stripped from the previous congressional aid package passed in December.

+Republican Sen. Rick Scott of Florida has frequently criticized proposals to send more money to state governments, calling it a bailout for Democratic-run states he accuses of overspending.

+“It’s great news that states are doing well, many seeing revenues higher than projected, and are able to help their citizens during this pandemic,” he said in a statement to The Associated Press.
+“House and Senate Democrats should follow the facts and ditch their radical efforts to award wasteful bailouts for failed politicians in states like New York and California.”

-Governors and lawmakers say their state spending is targeted at Americans who remain desperate for help nearly a year after the pandemic began shuttering businesses.
+Many governors say continued uncertainty about the ongoing effects of the pandemic on their economies justifies the need for more federal spending.
+They say their state aid initiatives are targeted at people who remain desperate for help nearly a year after the pandemic began shuttering businesses.

 In Maryland, where direct stimulus checks were being distributed as part of more than $1 billion in relief, Catrina Garrett said the boost from the state was crucial.
 Garrett, a 35-year-old single mother with a part-time job, said it will help her pay rent and catch up on bills.